pagopa-archive/io-infrastructure-live/README.md

 # MANUAL OPERATIONS REQUIRED: the following secrets need to be manually inserted in the Azure Keyvault
 Secret  | Description
 ------- | --------------
-apim01DevPortalClientId | to be defined
-apim01DevPortalClientSecret | to be defined
-app-insight-web-tests-Ocp-Apim-Subscription-Key | to be defined application-gateway-to-apim-01-cert |to be defined dev-portal-client-id-dev | to be defined dev-portal-client-secret-dev | to be defined developerPortalSpSecret | to be defined fn2adminadminCode | to be defined fn2adminAppInsightsInstrumentationKey | The key generared by Application Insights module.
+app-insight-web-tests-Ocp-Apim-Subscription-Key | to be defined application-gateway-to-apim-01-cert | The application gateway certificate, to be loaded manually in pfx format developerPortalSpSecret | Developer portal service principal secret fn2adminadminCode | The master key of the admin function fn2adminAppInsightsInstrumentationKey | The key generared by Application Insights module.
 Check in the azure portal to retrive it. fn2adminStorageConnection | The access key needed to access the appdata storage container. fn2appAppInsightsInstrumentationKey | The key generared by Application Insights module.
 Check in the azure portal to retrive it.